 The best areas to stay in Singapore on a map

 We’ll be presenting 7 districts that we consider the best areas to stay.
 If this is your first time in Singapore, you’re probably best off staying in Marina Bay or the Civic District.

 Or if you’re a bit more budget-conscious, then Chinatown, Bugis and Kampong Glam, and Little India might be good options for you.
 And the other two areas, Orchard and Clarke Quay, also both have their pros and cons.

-We recommend staying in the following districts in Hong Kong:
+We recommend staying in the following districts in Singapore: